nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows the information of the deleted task
+It should show the information of the deleted task

 ```
     ____________________________________________________________